 Using a CDP for intricate customer profile analysis and more efficient activation

-What many brands are doing with these technologies, however, is syncing the first-party customer data stored in them with their CDP of choice and using the platform as the nucleus of their lifecycle orchestration efforts and customer profile analysis.
+Many companies today sync their first-party customer data stored in each tech tool in their stack with their CDP of choice and use the platform as the nucleus of their lifecycle orchestration efforts and customer profile analysis.

-The two activities go hand in hand for marketers today — and contribute to a more successful front-end CX for their target customers and greater ROI for their brands:
+The two activities go hand in hand for marketers today — and contribute to a more successful front-end CX for their target customers and greater ROI for their businesses:

-- Customer profile analysis: Routine deep-dives into contacts’ behaviors (e.g., frequency of overall site visits, momentum with pageviews for particular products or services) stored in your CDP can guide your overarching promotional strategy for them.
+Customer profile analysis: Routine deep-dives into customers’ behaviors (e.g., frequency and momentum of site visits) can guide your overarching engagement strategy.

-- Lifecycle orchestration: You can then use the insights gleaned from these customer profile assessments to deliver better-informed individualized offers on your site, via email, or in targeted advertising across channels (notably, Google and Facebook).
+Lifecycle orchestration: You can then use the insights gleaned from these customer profile assessments to deliver better-informed messaging and experiences on your website, via email, and/or in targeted advertising across channels.

 Rinse and repeat, and you’ve got the formula for modern marketing success.

-With this constant stream of up-to-date details for your contacts — and all in a single user interface (an important distinction from other martech that fails to provide this critical feature) — you have the means to significantly optimize every facet of your marketing, better engage your customer base, and, ultimately, realize your desired ROI.
+With this constant stream of up-to-date details for your contacts — and all in a single UI — you have the means to significantly optimize every facet of your marketing, better engage your customer base, and, ultimately, realize your desired ROI.